Case Manager GMH

 EMPACT-SPC (Suicide Prevention Center), a member agency of La Frontera Arizona, is an industry leading non-profit organization dedicated to providing valued community services and resources for behavioral health counseling, crisis intervention, and suicide prevention since 1987.
 We are an EEO/AA Employer.

-We are looking for a candidate to join our team as a Case Manager, at our Apache Junction office, to work with our General Mental Health Adult population.
-This position is full time and will require flexibility with scheduling a client and family's needs.
-This position will provide case management and coordination services to include: direct service, crisis intervention, transportation, and education to adults, children, and their families.
+We are looking for an experienced Case Manager (General Mental Health) to join our team of highly committed clinical staff.
+The Case Manager will provide case management and coordination services to include: direct service, crisis intervention, transportation, and education to adults, children, and their families.
 This position is responsible for the coordination of services in accordance with the Arizona Practice Model and the 12 Principles.

 1. Ensure quality service delivery, including clinical care and all associated duties.
 Provide direct in-home, in-office and community services.
 These services will include, but not be limited to, crisis intervention, transportation, maintaining established client stabilization, additional client supervision, behavior management and support needed to maintain client in the community.